 By: Jacquelyn M. Rose, MPH and Joann Petrini, PhD, MPH

-This is the third in a series of blogs describing Connecticut Children’s Office for Community Child Health’s journey to innovate with purpose by creating and nurturing a culture of innovation.
+This is the third in a series of articles describing Connecticut Children’s Office for Community Child Health’s journey toward innovating with purpose by creating and nurturing a culture of innovation.

 In the previous blog post, I described the top-down, bottom-up, employee-oriented innovation strategy our team developed, shared why it was important to deploy an inclusive process, and described the activities we implemented to engage program leaders and stakeholders.
 The culture of innovation team felt this strategy balanced a need to gain stakeholder buy-in while making progress toward our goal, which was to create a culture of innovation within Connecticut Children’s Office for Community Child Health (the Office), and its programs, that extends into the medical center.